Fungal pathogen-host interactions: Resolving mechanisms of fungal dissemination to the central nervous system.

-The Gelli Lab studies the pathogenesis of human fungal pathogens with a particular focus on fungi that disseminate to the central nervous system (CNS).
-Among the pathogens we study is Cryptococcus neoformans – the leading cause of fungal meningoencephalitis.
+We study the pathogenesis of human fungal pathogens with a particular focus on fungi that disseminate to the central nervous system (CNS).
+Among the pathogens we study is Cryptococcus neoformans (Cn) – the leading cause of fungal meningoencephalitis.
 Our studies are aimed at resolving the molecular mechanisms mediating the interplay between fungi and the CNS.
-This interest was spearheaded in part by our study of the extracellular proteome of C. neoformans, where we identified a key fungal protease that promotes fungal disease in the CNS.
-Current studies include translation of our basic research to develop anti-virulence drugs via drug screens aimed at blocking protease activity and developing a platform technology that will deliver therapeutic drugs across the blood-brain barrier by conjugating the protease to drug-loaded nanocarriers.
+This interest was spearheaded in part by our study of the extracellular proteome of Cn, where we identified a key fungal secreted metalloprotease, Mpr1, that promotes fungal disease in the CNS.
+In parallel studies, we identified EphA2, a tyrosine kinase receptor in brain microvascular endothelial cells (a.k.a. the blood-brain barrier) and demonstrated that Cn engages EphA2 in order to access CNS.

 Our interest in the blood-brain barrier during pathological conditions has resulted in a collaborative study aimed at understanding how endothelial cell senescence during aging alters blood-brain barrier function and how that impacts the onset of dementia.

 (Contact: Angie Gelli, email@example.com, University of California, Davis)